zanata/jgettext/README-COMPILING.txt

+JGettext includes an ANTLR-based parser for GNU Gettext PO/POT files and a PO/POT generator as well.

-To compile this project, you will need Maven 2.0.9 and OpenProps.
+To compile this project, you will need Maven 2.0.9.

-OpenProps dependency:

-OpenProps is not currently available in the Maven repositories, so you will need to compile it yourself.
-Just download the source, run 'mvn install', and you should now be able to build tennera/ant-gettext.

-For Eclipse:
+Eclipse:

-From the tennera directory, run 'mvn install eclipse:eclipse'.
+From the jgettext directory, run 'mvn install eclipse:eclipse'.

-This will download required dependencies, compile jgettext and ant-gettext, and create Eclipse's project files.
-Eclipse should now be able to compile both projects, but you will need to run 'mvn install' again if you change the jgettext grammar.
+This will download required dependencies, run ANTLR against the jgettext grammar, and create Eclipse's project files.
+Eclipse should now be able to compile the .java files, but you will need to run 'mvn install' again if you change the grammar.